araj6523/OCR/README.md

 -The API provides the following routes:

--/api/ocr:
+/api/ocr:
--POST: Create a new OCR record.
+POST: Create a new OCR record.

--GET: Retrieve all OCR records with optional filtering by identification number.
+GET: Retrieve all OCR records with optional filtering by identification number.

--PUT: Update an existing OCR record.
+PUT: Update an existing OCR record.

--DELETE: Delete an OCR record by ID.
+DELETE: Delete an OCR record by ID.

 /api/ocr/:id:
--GET: Retrieve a specific OCR record by ID.
+GET: Retrieve a specific OCR record by ID.

 ## Usage